TravisWheelerLab/polyA/README.md

 #### Using ULTRA

+TODO(Audrey): Expand explanation of why this is useful

 The command line options --seqFile seq.fasta with --ultraPath ultra_path will include tandem repeats in the competing annotations of the sequence.
 The option --ultraOutput ultra_output.txt can also be used if ULTRA was